beacon-biosignals/StableHashTraits.jl/README.md

 ## Details

 You compute hashes using `stable_hash`.
 This is called on the object you want to hash, and (optionally) a second argument called the context.
-The context you use affects how hashing occurs (it defaults to `HashVersion{1}()`), see the final section below for more details.
+The context you use affects how hashing occurs.
+The context defaults to `HashVersion{1}()`, but it is highly recommended you use the most recent version `HashVersion{2}` as it is much faster.
+See the final section below for details on how to create your own custom contexts.

 There are sensible defaults for `stable_hash` that aim to ensure that if two values are different, the input to the hash algorithm will differ.